return42/sphkerneldoc/linux_src_doc/include/media/videobuf2-core_h.rst

 .. c:function:: void *vb2_plane_vaddr(struct vb2_buffer *vb, unsigned int plane_no)

-    Return a kernel virtual address of a given plane
+    Return a kernel virtual address of a given plane.

     :param struct vb2_buffer \*vb:
-        vb2_buffer to which the plane in question belongs to
+        pointer to \ :c:type:`struct vb2_buffer <vb2_buffer>`\  to which the plane in
+        question belongs to.

     :param unsigned int plane_no:
-        plane number for which the address is to be returned
+        plane number for which the address is to be returned.

 .. _`vb2_plane_vaddr.description`: